Oesophageal manometry

 If your child has any medical problems, particularly allergies, please tell the doctors about these.
 Please also bring in any medicines that your child is currently taking and show these to the doctor.

-If your child is taking domperidone, erythromycin, baclofen or metoclopramide please stop them 72 hours before the day of the test.
+If your child is taking domperidone, erythromycin, baclofen or metoclopramide, they must stop taking this 72 hours before the day of the test.

-This investigation is done while your child is awake.
+An oesophageal manometry is done while your child is awake.
 If your child also needs a gastroscopy, the manometry catheter can be placed at the same time as the gastroscopy.
-If your child is due to have an anaesthetic for a gastroscopy, please refer to the gastroscopy information sheet for instructions as well as this one.
+If your child is due to have an anaesthetic for a gastroscopy, please refer to the gastroscopy information sheet for further instructions.
 Fasting times are provided in your admissions letter.

 What does the test involve?

 Inserting the catheter does not hurt, but it may be uncomfortable.
-Your child may cough, sneeze or gag when the catheter is passed.
-If your child is awake when the catheter is passed, you can stay with them the entire time.
+Your child may cough, sneeze or gag when the catheter is put in.
+If your child is awake when the catheter is placed, you can stay with them the entire time.

 The catheter will be taped to your child’s cheek to stop it from moving.
 Once the catheter is in the correct place, the catheter is attached to a machine, which measures how well the muscles and nerves are working.